Second Boer War: Nonwhite roles

 The Boers and the British both feared the consequences of arming Africans.
 The memories of the Zulu and other tribal conflicts were still fresh, and they recognised that whoever won would have to deal with the consequences of a mass militarisation of the tribes.
 There was therefore an unwritten agreement that this war would be a "white man's war."
 At the outset, British officials instructed all white magistrates in the Natal Colony to appeal to Zulu amakhosi (chiefs) to remain neutral, and President Kruger sent emissaries asking them to stay out of it.
 However, in some cases there were old scores to be settled, and some Africans, such as the Swazis, were eager to enter the war with the specific aim of reclaiming land won by the Boers.
 As the war went on there was greater involvement of Africans, and in particular large numbers became embroiled in the conflict on the British side, either voluntarily or involuntarily.
 By the end of the war, many Africans had been armed and had shown conspicuous gallantry in roles such as scouts, messengers, watchmen in blockhouses, and auxiliaries.

-And there were more flash-points outside of the war.
+And there were more flash points outside of the war.
 On 6 May 1902 at Holkrantz in the southeastern Transvaal, a Zulu faction had their cattle stolen and their women and children tortured by the Boers as a punishment for assisting the British.
 The local Boer officer then sent an insulting message to the tribe, challenging them to take back their cattle.
 The Zulus attacked at night, and in a mutual bloodbath, the Boers lost 56 killed and 3 wounded, while the Africans suffered 52 killed and 48 wounded.

 About 10,000 black men were attached to Boer units where they performed camp duties; a handful unofficially fought in combat.
 The British Army employed over 14,000 Africans as wagon drivers.
 Even more had combatant roles as spies, guides, and eventually as soldiers.
 By 1902 there were about 30,000 armed Africans in the British Army.
+Sol Plaatje was the only black person to keep a diary during the war, which later proved to be a valuable source about the black participation in the war.